microsoft/teams-ai/js/samples/08.datasource.azureAISearch/README.md

 6. Update `config.json` and `index.ts` with your gpt model deployment name and embedding deployment name.

 7. Do `yarn indexer:create` to create the restaurant index.
 Once you're done using the sample it's good practice to delete the index.
-Can you do so with the `yarn indexer:delete` command.
+You can do so with the `yarn indexer:delete` command.

 ## Testing the sample